nzaw96/nzaw96.github.io/Reddit_Proj.md

 **Project description:** The goal of this project is to analyze changes in linguistic patterns of the Reddit users before and during the COVID-19 pandemic.

 <br><br>
 This project was presented at the ICWSM 2022 Conference, which was held in Atlanta, Georgia, USA.
-The code for this project can be found in my github repo: github.com/nzaw96.
+The code for this project can be found in <a href="https://github.com/nzaw96/Reddit-Addiction-Study">my Github repo</a> .

 ### 1. Project Motivation: The recent invasion of Ukraine by Russia can have global consequences.
 The outbreak of the COVID-19 pandemic created global social distancing restrictions, which forced millions of people to stay at home.
 The imposed seclusion could cause further marginalization of the